-The party who prepares any of these forms must file the original with the clerk of the circuit court.
-A copy of the motion must be mailed or hand delivered to any other party in your case.
+The party who prepares any of these forms must file this document with the clerk of the circuit court.
+A copy of the motion must be served on any other party in your case.
+Service must be in accordance with Florida Rule of General Practice and Judicial Administration 2.516.